 What Worked Well

 Magical Girl Site obviously wasn’t written with the intention of becoming a masterpiece.
-It is gory, bizarre, and interlaces fan service and fan disservice in a disconcerting manner.
+It is gory, and bizarre, and interlaces fan service and fan disservice disconcertingly.
 It is precisely this aspect that makes it enjoyable.
 It does not take itself too seriously.
 Its prime intention is to titillate its audience through its excesses.

 Nevertheless, when the author dares to inject some honest poignancy into the story, it works quite well.
 Once he decides to forget the cheap, edgy drama, you start to feel really sorry for these girls.
 The kinship they develop through their trauma shines on the pages.
 It is a shame this happens so late in the story, though.
 I loved to see these characters bond and work together, even if they are not always good or likable people.